julianlam/feps/fep/c390/fep-c390.md

 ## Identity proofs

-Identity proof is a JSON document that represents a verifiable bi-directional link between a [Decentralized Identifier](https://www.w3.org/TR/did-core/) and an ActivityPub actor.
+Identity proof is a JSON document that represents a verifiable bi-directional link between a [Decentralized Identifier][DIDs] and an ActivityPub actor.

 It MUST contain the following properties:

 - `type` (REQUIRED): the `type` property MUST contain the string `VerifiableIdentityStatement`.
 - `subject` (REQUIRED): the decentralized identifier (DID) that represents a cryptographic key belonging to an actor.
 - `alsoKnownAs` (REQUIRED): the value of this property MUST match the actor ID.
-- `proof` (REQUIRED): the data integrity proof, as defined by [Data Integrity](https://w3c.github.io/vc-data-integrity/) specification.
+- `proof` (REQUIRED): the data integrity proof, as defined by [Data Integrity][DataIntegrity] specification.

 The document MAY contain additional properties.